NetworkCurator/NetworkCurator.github.io/user/annotations.md

 ### Makealive

 Annotation boxes also support data-driven content through the [makealive](https://tkonopka.github.io/makealive/) manager.
-You can use this technology to transform plain-text data into dynamic visualizations through a library of ready-made conversion functions.
+You can use this technology to transform plain-text data into dynamic visualizations through a library of ready-made conversion functions:

  - bar plots (vertical and horizontal)
  - scatter plots
  - venn diagrams

 To include a makealive component as part of a graph annotation, prepare a makealive code snippet and paste it into the annotation text area.
-See the [sandbox pages](sandboxes.html) for help with creating these snippets.
+The [sandbox pages](sandboxes.html) can help with creating these snippets.

 <a name="history"></a>